vacp2p/rfc/content/docs/rfcs/38/README.md

     ) .
 ```

+Nodes are advised to use Waku messages to include their own
+metadata in serializations as needed.

 ## Syntax

-The semantic description presented above can be reliably
+The semantic description presented above can be reliably round-tripped
-round-tripped through a suitable serialization mechanism.
+through a suitable serialization mechanism.
+JSON-LD provides a
+canonical mapping to UTF-8 JSON.

 The message exchanged are a simple enumeration of three values is not
 currently analyzed reflecting the opinion on the given proposal: